magasterdoda/magasterdoda.github.io/_projects/2salmon-ladder/index.md

 {% include image-gallery.html images="ladder-FEA.png, ladder-stress.png, ladder-displacement.png" height="400" %}
 ## Technical Approach
 ### Design, Analysis, and Fabrication
-- Defined functional, safety, and durability requirements based on static bodyweight loads, dynamic pull-up forces, and impact loading from repeated bar drops
+- Defined functional, safety, and durability requirements based on static bodyweight loads, and repeated impact forces
-- Developed conservative load cases and targeted a safety factor of 5 to account for user variability and dynamic amplification
+- Developed conservative load cases and targeted a safety factor of 5 to account for user variability
 - Performed hand calculations to size structural members, joints, and fasteners for bending and shear stresses
-- Created detailed SOLIDWORKS CAD models of the full assembly, including joints and load paths
+- Created detailed SOLIDWORKS CAD models of the full assembly
 - Validated the design using finite element analysis (FEA), incorporating anisotropic material properties for wood
 - Fabricated and assembled the structure using standard woodworking tools and construction methods